ofelman/HPIA-Repository-Downloader/README.md

         added HPIA folder view, and HPIA button to initiate a create/update package in CM Version 1.32
-        Moved HPIA button and file path to SCCM group in UI
+        Moved HPIA button and file path to SCCM group in UI Version 1.40
+        increased windows size based on feedback
+        added checkmark to keep existing category filters - useful when maintaining Softpaqs for more than a single OS Version added checks for, and report on, CMSL Repository Sync errors added function to list current category filters added separate function to modify setting in INI.ps1 file added buttons to increase and decrease output textbox text size